Haml Changelog

 The Haml executable now accepts an

-option.
+--autocloseoption.
 You can now specify a list of tags that should be autoclosed -

 The

-filter no longer redirects $stdout to the Haml document, as this is not thread safe.
-Instead it provides ahaml_io
+:rubyfilter no longer redirects $stdout to the Haml document, as this is not thread safe.
+Instead it provides ahaml_iolocal variable, which is an IO object that writes to the document. -

 HTML5 is now the default output format rather than XHTML.
 This was already the default on Rails 3+, so many users will notice no difference.